Vizzuality/zoon/README.md

 You can also use `-` as the path to use stdin instead.
 For prod, you can do something like `cat path/to/modules.json | heroku run rake rails import:modules[-]`

+* Running
+`foreman start -f Procfile.dev`

 ## Seeding
 * `git checkout db/schema.rb; rake db:reset; rake db:migrate`
 * Get a `modules.json` (from Pivotal Track, ES, etc)
 * Run `rails import:modules[path/to/modules.json]`

+## Linting
+We have linting on webpack loading.
+If this cramps your style for some reason, you can run webpack with no linting and call the linter manually.

+No lint on build: `ZOON_SKIP_LINT=1 foreman start -f Procfile.dev` Linting manually: `npm run lint`